 While creating Christmas cocktails we decided to try infusing some vodka with ginger to make a gingerbread martini.
 We chopped up approximately 1 1/2 inches of fresh ginger and placed it in a jar with 1 cup of vodka.
 Then we waited a week.
 Time to taste.
 After straining the ginger from the vodka we poured it into a shot glass to taste.
 Perfect.

 Dan and I created these spooky Halloween cocktails to serve to your friends for your next Halloween gathering whether virtual or in person.
-Halloween sweets, treats, and more have arrived on Amazon! paid link Spooky Halloween Cocktails #1: Almond Bliss Show by buttonRead More
+I recently decided to add a Halloween Charcuterie board as a party idea to serve with your Show by buttonRead More

 original liquors used in the drink Here are a few easy Christmas cocktails we have come up with after much trial and error so you don’t have to.
 Try them out and let us know what you think.
 Not sure Show by buttonRead More